 OCPs have largely been banned in the U.S. and other developed countries, but are still in use in many places in the world.
 Learn more about what these chemicals are and what makes them controversial.

 What Are Organochlorine Pesticides?

-By the time it was banned, however, 1.2 billion pounds of the chemical had already been applied throughout the country.
-Thirty years later, testing still found evidence of the chemical in air, water, and rain, soil and dust, plants, animals and humans, including people born long after the DDT ban went into effect.
+By the time it was banned, however, over 1.3 billion pounds of the chemical had already been applied throughout the country.
+Thirty years later, testing still found evidence of the chemical in air, water, and rain, soil and dust, plants, animals, and humans, including people born long after the DDT ban went into effect.

-Yet in 2006, the United Nations began promoting DDT's use in countries that allow it to control mosquitoes and combat malaria, which kills more than one million people each year.
+In 2006, the United Nations reversed course and began promoting DDT's use in countries that allow it to control mosquitoes and combat malaria, which kills more than one million people each year.

-When used, organochlorine pesticides can leach into the environment via direct application, contaminated waste disposal, incinerator emissions or runoff.
+When used, organochlorine pesticides can leach into the environment via direct application, contaminated waste disposal, incinerator emissions, or runoff.
 If you are near an area where an organochlorine pesticide has recently been applied, you can actually inhale the chemicals.
-You can also ingest them by eating contaminated foods, such as fish, dairy products and other foods with higher fat contents.
+You can also ingest them by eating contaminated foods, such as fish, dairy products, and other foods with higher fat content.

 Since organochlorine pesticides don't break down easily in fatty tissue, they can build up in animals and humans and even be passed on in this manner.
 For example, studies show that when a human or bird or other fish eats a fish that is contaminated with an organochlorine pesticide, that pesticide is passed on to the eater.

-Long-term exposure in humans can have serious health effects, including damage to the liver, kidney, thyroid gland, bladder, and central nervous system as well as serious reproductive problems.
+Long-term exposure in humans can have serious health effects, including damage to the liver, kidneys, thyroid gland, bladder, and central nervous system as well as potentially serious reproductive problems.

-You also may suffer skin, ear, nose or throat irritation and breathing problems or a cough.
-If you suspect you suffer from exposure, see your doctor.
+People also may suffer skin, ear, nose, or throat irritation and breathing problems or a cough.
+If anyone suspects they suffer from exposure, they should see a doctor.